Hide Admin Menu Items

 - Open the module settings

-- Click menu items you want to hide
+- Click menu items you want to hide for that role

 - Selected items appear as tags

-- Save to remove those items from the sidebar
+- Save to remove those items from the sidebar for the selected role

 - Hidden items remain accessible via direct URL